renayearnshaw/TaskManager/README.md

 When a user logs out the token is deleted.
 When a user provides a token in a request, we check the token provided against those registered to the user.

-We used Mongoose to create a bi-directional relationship between a user and the tasks they have created.

 <br>The application uses:
 1. The `Express` module to create a server that provides the REST API's.
 2. A `MondoDB` NoSQL database, using the native `Node.js` driver.
+3. `Mongoose` to:
-3. `Mongoose` to model users and tasks and to validate and sanitise data.
+   - model users and tasks
+   - validate and sanitise data
+   - create a bi-directional relationship between a user and the tasks they have created
 3. The `bcrypt` library to store passwords securely by hashing them.
 4. `JSON Web Tokens` to authenticate users who attempt to use any of the non-public API's (everything expect signing up or logging in).
 The tokens are generated using the `jsonwebtoken` library.
+5. `Express` middleware to:
+   - hash passwords
+   - delete any tasks belonging to a user when a user is deleted
-5. `Express` middleware to hash passwords and to check that authentication tokens are valid.
+   - check that authentication tokens are valid